What's in Your Future? A Look at the Past Half Century of Changes

 Consider these examples:

 It was easier to meet new people because people didn’t rely on their phones to communicate.
-In the age of the smartphone, meeting someone organically can be much more difficult.
+In the age of smartphones, meeting someone organically can be much more difficult.
 But fifty years ago, it was practically the only way to make a new acquaintance.

 You could choose to stay off the grid fifty years ago.
-With social media, geotags, GPS, and electronic financial transactions, it’s pretty difficult to delete your digital footprint nowadays.
+With social media, geotags, GPS, electronic financial transactions, smart devices, surveillance cameras, online shopping habits, and even data collected by search engines, it’s pretty difficult to delete your digital footprint nowadays.

 Working was more personal when it was less reliant on technology.
 Without question, our lives have benefited overall, but some are so reliant on tech, they send emails to colleagues they work in plain sight of.